daniltrunin/random-user-generator/README.md

 <h4 align="center">Created by frontend developer from Orenburg, Russia — <a href="https://github.com/daniltrunin" target="_blank">Daniil</a></h4>

 > [!IMPORTANT]
-> — Activate application and generate a random user
+> — Activate application and generate a random user.
-> — Click 'CHANGE' to generate new random user
+> — Click 'CHANGE' to generate new random user.
-> — Application uses the randomuser.me API
+> — Application uses the randomuser.me API.
-> — Vuetify ui-component library
+> — Vuetify ui-component library.

-> [!ADD]
+> [!IMPORTANT]
-> — Copy by click on any value text
+> — Copy by click on any value text.
-> — Better desing provided with Vuetify
+> — Better desing provided with Vuetify.
-> — Layout based on different resolutions and page sizes
+> — Layout based on different resolutions and page sizes.
-> — Save data to localStorage by clicking on 'SAVE' button and render history of this users
+> — Save data to localStorage by clicking on 'SAVE' button and render history of this users.
-> — Click on saved user and render him on a page
+> — Click on saved user and render him on a page.

 ![screenshot](./public/presentation.gif)